imgix/ember-cli-imgix/README.md

 `imgix-image` has been replaced by a new implementation of `imgix-image-element`.
 All usage of `imgix-image-element` can be replaced with `imgix-image`.
 No parameter changes are necessary.

 `imgix-image` has been renamed to `imgix-image-wrapped` and has been deprecated.
 All usage of `imgix-image` can be replaced with `imgix-image-wrapped` for the duration of version 2.
 No parameter changes are necessary.
 After version 2, `imgix-image-wrapped` will not exist.

+## version 1.x to version 2.x

+The largest change in this major version bump is the move to width-based `srcSet` and `sizes` for responsiveness.
+This has a host of benefits, including better server rendering, better responsiveness, less potential for bugs, and perfomance improvements.

+- A `sizes` prop should be added to all usages of ember-cli-imgix, unless the width or height of the image are known beforehand (see above).
+If `sizes` is new to you (or even if it's not), Eric's [seminal article on `srcset` and `sizes`](https://ericportis.com/posts/2014/srcset-sizes/) is highly recommended.

+## Browser Support

+- By default, browsers that don't support [`srcset`](http://caniuse.com/#feat=srcset), [`sizes`](http://caniuse.com/#feat=srcset), or [`picture`](http://caniuse.com/#feat=picture) will gracefully fall back to the default `img` `src` when appropriate.
+If you want to provide a fully-responsive experience for these browsers, ember-cli-imgix works great alongside [Picturefill](https://github.com/scottjehl/picturefill)!
+- We support the latest version of Google Chrome (which [automatically updates](https://support.google.com/chrome/answer/95414) whenever it detects that a new version of the browser is available).
+We also support the current and previous major releases of desktop Firefox, Internet Explorer, and Safari on a rolling basis.
+Mobile support is tested on the most recent minor version of the current and previous major release for the default browser on iOS and Android (e.g., iOS 9.2 and 8.4).
+Each time a new version is released, we begin supporting that version and stop supporting the third most recent version.

 ## Running a test app